zhuguli-diu/AA-CLIP/README.md

 python train.py --shot $shot --save_path $save_path
 # evaluation
 python test.py --save_path $save_path --dataset $dataset
-# (Optional) evaluate all the datatsets
+# (Optional) we provide bash script for training and evaluating all the datasets
-bash test.sh
+bash scripts.sh
 ```
 Model definition is in ``./model/``.
 We thank [```open_clip```](https://github.com/mlfoundations/open_clip.git) for being open-source.
 To run the code, one has to download the weight of OpenCLIP ViT-L-14-336px and put it under ```./model/```.

 ## Citation
 If you use this work, please cite: